 LA's humane wildlife trappers.
-We trap & relocate raccoons, skunks, opossums & more — poison-free, ethical, and fast.
+We trap raccoons, skunks, opossums & more — poison-free, ethical, and fast.
 Serving all of Los Angeles County.

 Humane raccoon removal in Los Angeles